 5. View results

-Once your presentation has been online for a while, you will be able to results from it through My Mediasite.
-If you enabled polls, you’ll be able to see the results of those polls, and you will in any event be able to review data about how often your presentation was viewed.
+Once your presentation has been online for a while, you will be able to see review data from it through My Mediasite.
+I